 Encourage safe activities and friendships.
 You may want to ask your child's teacher for advice on participating in healthy activities

 Have a safety plan.
-Talk about locations, groups of kids, and activities that should be avoided.
-Make
+Talk about locations, groups of kids, and activities to avoid.
+Make sure your child

 Bullying is a common problem for many kids, but as kids start to learn that bullying